How I Winter

 It’s cold in London this week.
 The clocks have changed.
 It’s dark by 4pm and I’m thinking about winter.
 In mid-November the gloom still has a certain charm that will fade by March but for now the change in the weather invites introspection, relaxation, and blanket forts.

-I grew up in a family that embraced coziness and romanticism like sport.
-From an early age, I remember winter evenings in our candle-lit living room, all of us sitting on the floor, leaning on oversized pillows beside a crackling fire, eating cassoulet from long-handled stoneware soup bowls and listening to a much-loved LP of Andrés Segovia.
+I grew up in a family that embraced coziness and romanticism like a competitive sport.
+I remember winter evenings as a young child in our candle-lit living room in St. Louis, all of us sitting on the perfectly ’70s avocado-green carpet, lounging on oversized pillows beside a crackling fire, eating cassoulet from long-handled stoneware soup bowls and listening to a much-loved LP of Andrés Segovia as my parents drank cider or red wine.

 This week, I’ve been revisiting some of my childhood cozy-making tactics.
 I’ve captured them here for my future reference.